Pack waste-free lunches by choosing reusable containers, utensils and cloth napkins, and help reduce waste while also promoting healthy eating habits.

 - Choose durable bottles for drinks.
 Fill them with tap water, which is just as good as bottled water and at less than a penny per gallon, it's a great bargain.

 - Bring your own metal forks, spoons and cloth napkins.

 Reuseit presents a number of tips and ideas about reusable items and waste-free lunch options in their video.

 By planning ahead and creating weekly meal plans, you can reduce waste while shopping, too.
 Stock the fridge in one trip, and you’ll save time and resources too.

-Check out a previous Be Resourceful post about how to reduce waste while grocery shopping.
+Check out a previous Resourceful PDX post about how to reduce waste while grocery shopping.